-Only those managers, who also have access to the comment, can be @mentioned in an internal note.
+Only those managers, who also have access to the comment and the conversation functionality, can be @mentioned in an internal note.
 If enabled for your access group, you can click on the icon next to the comment date, to display a list of managers who have access to the comment.

 Email notification to the employee

 The email will state the manager's name along with the question and comment left by the employee and the manager's response.
 It will not be sent instantly, to further protect the employee's identity.